Reye's syndrome

 Seek emergency medical help if your child:

-Contact your child's health care provider if your child experiences the following after a bout with the flu or chickenpox:
+Contact your child's healthcare professional if your child experiences the following symptoms after having the flu or chickenpox:

 Causes

+The exact cause of Reye's syndrome is not known.
 The use of aspirin during a viral illness has most commonly been linked to Reye's syndrome.
-But the exact cause of Reye's syndrome is unknown.
 Several factors may play a role.

-In some cases, the symptoms of Reye's syndrome may be caused by another health condition such as an underlying metabolic disorder.
+In some children, the symptoms of Reye's syndrome may be caused by another health condition, such as a metabolic condition.
 This can occur even without the use of aspirin.

 Reye's syndrome may develop after influenza or chickenpox in particular.